 You will also want to search for professional associations related to your major and/or career interest.
 They may have job boards or networking opportunities available.

-Chambers of Commerce provide resources for finding employment in specific areas:
+Chambers of Commerce provide resources for finding employment in specific cities.

-For more job and internship resources, please make an appointment with career services by logging on to CyHire and selecting “Request an Advising Appointment”
+For more job and internship resources, please make an appointment with career services by logging on to CyHire and selecting “Request a Career Advising Appointment”

 Third Party Employers